rushike/rmidipy/README.md

 ```

 ## NoteSequence
-`rmidi.dataset.NoteSequence` is simliar object to that of `Magenta.NoteSequence`, It holds everthing in dict, whole midi file is express as ***python nested dictionary***
+`rmidi.dataset.NoteSequence` is similar object to that of `Magenta.NoteSequence`, It holds everthing in dict, whole midi file is express as ***python nested dictionary***

 ```python
 >>> from rmidi.dataset import notesequence